stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (aoneill2−stat6250): A PROC SQL step must end with a QUIT statement.
 - Question (yren10−stat6250): How to use PROC SQL to do the subset and make concatenate datasets?
 - Question (mcardoso3-stat6250):  How important is PROC SQL command in comparison to the other SAS commands?
+-	Question (lzhao4-stat6250): Can select statement be used to drop a column in PROC SQL?